tamago-labs/legato-finance/README.md

 ![Untitled Diagram drawio (15)](https://github.com/pisuthd/legato-finance/assets/18402217/e5bbccb7-81ca-42ce-bd0a-726e2a5f9cbf)

 As staking rewards differ among different staking pools, we cannot directly convert Staked SUI objects into fungible tokens.
-Therefore, we require a solution that can effectively merge staking rewards across the pools into a pool's APR and must have the mechanism to ensure the APR is correct as time passes
+Therefore, we need a solution that can efficiently consolidate staking rewards from various pools into a reliable average APR across all staking pools and must have a mechanism to ensure the accuracy of APR over time.

 ## Principal Token